jai-riley/surprisals/statistics/residual_plots/README.md

-When comparing the base models to the models with surprises added, very little is noticeably different.
+When comparing the base models to the models with surprisals added, very little is noticeably different.

 Q-Q plots: For all languages, the deviance residuals are touching the slope within theoretical quantiles range [-0.75, 0.5] with slight deviations at these points.